toml-f/toml-f/doc/how-to/table.rst

    :language: fortran
    :lines: 10-15

-For the actual implementation of reading all entries from the table we will use an one-dimensional array of *requirement_type* values.
+For the actual implementation of reading all entries from the table, we will use a one-dimensional array of *requirement_type* values.
 Using the ``get_keys`` method of the table we can obtain a list of all keys for the current table, the method will always allocate the ``list`` variable and we can safely allocate the *requirement_type* using the number of keys.
 To obtain the subtable, the ``get_value`` interface can be used, it will return a pointer to the subtable, either created implicitly by using a dotted key-value pair or by an inline table as shown in the snippet above.
 Finally, we can call the actual constructor of the *requirement_type* using the subtable references with the ``child`` pointer.